 We hate to tell you this, but your social media job isn’t over when the show ends.
 Continue to engage post-show with more valuable content following the tips above.
 Think of this as the same as following up with “leads.”
 You must work to maintain the new relationship you formed.

 Remember the goals you set?
 After the show completes and the dust has settled record all your results and compare to your goals to determine success.
 Then create a list of strengths and weaknesses.
 Look at all the things you did right and all the areas where you need improvement.
 Our 12 Post Trade-Show Questions post will guide the conversation as you discuss and identify how you can improve for next time with your whole team.

 24. continue to nurture & grow your new social community year-round

 Now that the show is over, it’s your responsibility to continue interacting to create a community around your brand.
-Unlike collecting regular leads, your social leads will take more than just a follow up call.
-Your social media community is not going to convert immediately, and that is OK.
+Unlike collecting regular leads, your social leads will require more than just a follow up call.
+Your social media community is not going to convert immediately, and that is okay.
 Be patient.
 Be a touch point for your follows all-year round for valuable content, information and expert insights.
 When your followers are ready to do business, your brand will be top of mind as the industry leader.